J. Ramachandran

-Education
+Early life and education

-Ramachandran is a certified chartered accountant and cost accountant.
-He is an Associate Member (ACA) of Institute of Chartered Accountants of India (ICAI) and Associate Member (ACMA) of Institute of Cost and Works Accountants of India (ICMAI) and Institute of Company Secretaries of India (ICSI).
-He is a fellow of IIM Ahmedabad.
+Ramachandran qualified as a chartered accountant, cost accountant, and company secretary.
+He is an associate member of the Institute of Chartered Accountants of India (ICAI), the Institute of Cost Accountants of India (ICMAI), and the Institute of Company Secretaries of India (ICSI).
+He earned his doctoral degree as a Fellow of the Indian Institute of Management Ahmedabad.